BlaqueDevs/se-assignment-day-4-software-project-management-Tam1988/README.md

 Main advantages : Waterfall is easy to manage due to its rigidity, while Agile responds quickly to changes.
 Main disadvantages : Waterfall is difficult when it comes to accomodating changes while Agile is
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
+The projects in which Agile is more beneficial than Waterfall are;
+1) projects in which changing frequently or evolving over time is one of thier expected requirements.
+An example is a project for building a new app or website.
+2) Projects that require frequent interaction with and feedback from customers.
+An example is a project The projects in which Waterfall is more beneficial than Agile are;
+1) Projects where the requirements are clearly defined and unlikely to change.
+An example is a project
+2) Projects that require safety-critical systems.
+An example is a project

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?